TMJ, Headaches and Breathing

 If, and often it is, the pressure is great enough that cartilage breaks down and deteriorates and you then get a gravely or grating sound when you open and close your mouth – this is bone rubbing on bone and you now have a situation where your bone is melting away from friction and inflammation.

-So while you are sleeping and supposed to be resting you grind your teeth and keep you nervous system on high over drive.
+So while you are sleeping and supposed to be resting you grind your teeth and keep your nervous system on high overdrive.

 Your adrenal glands are pumping out the stress hormone cortisol so your adrenals get burnt out and so you.